-Every manufacturer requires some sort of quality control to ensure its products leave the factory without defects.
+Every manufacturer requires quality control to ensure its products leave the factory without defects.
 This is especially true for producers of smaller precision components.
-One key element in quality assurance (QA) today are automated visual inspection systems.
+Today’s key element in quality assurance (QA) is automated visual inspection systems.

 What Are Automated Visual Inspection Systems?

-Essentially, these systems are the production line’s eyes, using cutting edge computer visual technology to watch for deformities, contamination and other abnormalities that can result in parts that don’t work, or which work less effectively.
+Essentially, these systems are the production line’s eyes, using cutting-edge computer vision technology to watch for deformities, contamination, and other abnormalities that can result in parts that don’t work or that work less effectively.
 Automated visual inspection systems help improve efficiency in the manufacturing process, costing considerably less than manual methods.
-In fact, such technology generally pays for itself within two years.
+Such technology generally pays for itself within two years.